arundahiya94/UR3-CobotOps-Data-Analytics/README.md

     UR3-CobotOps-ML-Project/
     │
     ├── data/                      # Placeholder for dataset or instructions to access it │   └── dataset_link.txt       # Text file with the link to the dataset if not included │
-    ├── notebooks/                 # Jupyter notebooks for exploration and experimentation │   └── exploration.ipynb      # Example notebook for data exploration
+    ├── notebooks/                 # Jupyter notebooks for exploration and experimentation │   └── exploration.ipynb      # Notebook for data exploration
     │
     ├── src/                       # Source code for the project (scripts, models, etc.)
     │   ├── preprocessing.py       # Data cleaning and preprocessing code